 * Spiritual Development is presented in a universal context and includes instruction in attitudes such as openness of heart, truthfulness, calmness of feeling, servicefulness and humility.

-“Wholeness” addresses the interrelationship between mind, body, and spirit as well as emphasizes the importance of developing all three entities along the pathway toward maturity.
+“Wholeness” addresses the interrelationship between mind, body, and spirit as well as emphasizing the importance of developing all three along the pathway toward maturity.

-On the most practical levels,”wholeness”-based education teaches students to honor one’s inner world while appreciating their relationshipto others and the world around them.
+On the most practical levels,”wholeness”-based education teaches students to honor their inner world while appreciating their relationship to others and the world around them.